roman-milk/roman-milk.github.io/a-blackmail-tale.md

  When I felt I was fully hard, I rolled over with her beneath me.
 I lifted her legs up over my shoulders, and gave her another leisurely fuck, this time taking my time enjoying the amazing sensation of my prick slowly piercing her over and over.
 I looked down and took in the view of my wet pole disappearing inside her.
 She was malleable and loose, almost semi-conscious, when I rolled her on her side, and continued in that position.
 Now I was doing the fucking, using her, and enjoying every stroke I laid to her.

  She looked beautiful and disheveled, and the thought of being able to use her on demand, and some of the things I had in mind for her started to get my blood boiling again.
 I turned her again, on her belly this time, and tucked her legs up under her, exposing her completely to my desires.
 I re-entered her from behind and pounded away, holding her by the hips and pulling her back against my forward thrusts.
 I leaned forward, grabbing her shoulders and pulling her back against my thrusts, arching her back.
 My hands traveled down her shoulders, across her upper arms, down to her wrists.
 I pulled her wrists back behind her, forcing her upper body down against the mattress.
 I could see the edge of her big tits splayed out to each side as they were crushed against the sheets.
 I took both her wrists in one of my hands at the small of her back, using it for leverage as I continued my pummelling of her previously unspoiled pussy.
-Report_Story #2